 Paddle Through Frenchman Bay

-If you want to see dolphins, ocean birds, and harbor seals, sign up for a kayak tour around the coastline of Maine.
+If you’re traveling with family, one of the best things to do in Maine with kids is to take a kayak tour around the coastline to see dolphins, ocean birds, and harbor seals.
 Paddling your way around this stunning coast is not only one of the best things to do in Bar Harbor, it’s also one of the most scenic ways to see famous sites in Acadia National Park, including Cadillac Mountain and the Porcupine Islands.

 These types of tours are usually offered in tandem kayaks, which are longer, more stable, and generally more fun single kayaks, where you’re usually paddling by yourself.
 If you’re with a guide, he or she can also help identify the sights and provide useful information on the area’s history and ecology.